 In My Regular Life

-I work full time in the insurance industry.
-I studied maths at university and now work in data development (think coding, maths…).
+In University I studied Maths which has led me to working in the insurance industry as a Data Developer.
 My day job couldn’t be further from the world of cruise but it pays the bills, and for the cruises!

 I cruise as much as I can in my annual leave and am very lucky to live in Sussex, UK.
 This means I’m close to Southampton for those weekend cruises and London for cruise events!
 The best of both worlds.